nim-lang/Nim/doc/manual.md

   return "ambiguous"
   ```

 When counting is ambiguous, disambiguation begins.
-Disamgiuation also has two stages, first a
+Disambiguation also has two stages, first a
 hierarchical type relation comparison, and if that is inconclusive, a complexity comparison.
 Where counting relates the type of the operand to the formal parameter, disambiguation relates the
 formal parameters with each other to find the most competitive choice.